"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Tristan Bronx, District Two (18)

-Thalia spouts off more overconfident answers, then it's my turn.
+Thalia spouts off more confident answers, then it's my turn.
 I wish she hadn't said she'd break me out of the arena.
 Not that it makes me look weak, but someone might think she's serious.
+These Games have already been teetering on the edge of treachery.

 "And next up, we have Tristan Bronx!"
 Tanye calls out.